Public Information: S

 The Draft National Sport plan has been released by the South African Sport and Recreation Department.
 The Draft Plan has been released countrywide for comments by sport bodies and the general public.

-On Friday, 17 February 2017, Premier Helen Zille delivered the State of the Province Address at the opening of the Western Cape Provincial Parliament.
+On Friday, 15 February, Premier Helen Zille delivered her last State of the Province Address at the Western Cape Provincial Parliament.

 Temperatures in the Western Cape can rise to dangerous levels and everyone should be aware of the signs of heat exhaustion and heat stroke.